First, what are we talking about?

 At small amounts of storage, the difference is negligible.
 Once you get up into larger numbers, however, it turns into a significant difference.
 If you are talking about a Petabyte (1,000,000,000,000,000) vs a Pebibyte (1,125,899,906,842,620) you are talking about a difference of 126TB between the two numbering systems.

 How Do I Easily Convert These?

 In addition to my calculator’s page, Microsoft Windows Calculator has the ability to convert amongst all these different data measurements built in!
 Here is how you use it.

 Open Windows Calculator.
 You can do this by searching for “calc” or start->Run -> calc depending on your windows version.
-Once it opens, click the hamburger menu at the top left, as circled in the image below.
+Once it opens, click the hamburger menu at the top left.

-Scroll down to the “Data” and click it, as notated in the image below with an arrow.
+Scroll down to the “Data” and click it.

 Select the units you want to convert between.
 The one on top is the number you enter, the number on the bottom is the conversion.
-As you can see in the image below, you can easily convert between GB and GiB, or any other set of data measurements.
+As you can see, you can easily convert between GB and GiB, or any other set of data measurements.
 It even helpfully shows you how many DVD’s your data would fill.

 I’ve been working with data for a long time, and this tip was new to me.
 I hope it is new to some of you as well.
 Have any other tips on unit conversion?